List of medical journals

 Medical journals are published regularly to communicate new research to clinicians, medical scientists, and other healthcare workers.
 This article lists academic journals that focus on the practice of medicine or any medical specialty.
 Journals are listed alphabetically by journal name, and also grouped by the subfield of medicine they focus on.

-Journals for other fields of healthcare can be found at List of healthcare journals.
+Journals for other fields of healthcare can be found at List of healthcare journals, see also List of nursing journals.